Bug #2411

 Just because you are "using a self signed cert" doesn't mean the server used it or even asked for it.
 At least that's what I was seeing back in the day when we first started down this client certificate road.

-#4 Updated by Dave Vieglais about 12 years ago
+#4 Updated by Dave Vieglais almost 13 years ago

-#5 Updated by Dave Vieglais almost 12 years ago
+#5 Updated by Dave Vieglais over 12 years ago

 The issue is related to he SSL handshake process.
 The server indicates which CAs it will trust, if the (java) client does not have a certificate that matches, then it wil continue the connection with no certificate, and so will be connecting as public.
 This is not a security risk (since only public content will be seen), however there should be some feedback to the user that the connection is as a public user.